-In his work at Nat Hab, Mark hopes to send travelers off with an understanding of the conservation issues in their destinations and a belief that they can have a positive impact on the world around them.
+In his work at Nat Hab as manager of our pre-departure communications, Mark hopes to send travelers off not just with packing lists, but with an understanding of the conservation issues in their destinations and a belief that they can have a positive impact on the world around them.
+Mark is also a proud member of Nat Hab’s Green Team, which actively looks for ways to increase the sustainability of our office and our trips.

 “One’s destination is never a place, but a new way of seeing things.” — Henry Miller